Part 1 ended with my "finished" Landscape Artist of the Year Painting

-I felt I’d done well in the circumstances, although I would have preferred to do more on it.
+Under the circumstances I felt I had done well - although I would have preferred to do more.

-I’d achieved my goal of finishing in the time.
-By now, I’d seen where the Wildcards were placed and their location is more suited to my style.
-We were allocated slots so given no choice in our location.
-Personally, I’d have chosen one of these two.
+I had achieved my goal of finishing in time in the 2016 Landscape Artist of the Year competition.
+By now, I’d seen where the Wildcards were placed and their location suited my style.
+Our location slots were allocated and we had no choice on that score.
+Fortunately, I’d have chosen one of these two myself.

-Having finished the paintings we were encouraged to look at the work of our fellow competitors.
+Having finished the paintings we were encouraged to look at our fellow competitors' work.

-I managed to see the people either side of me before we were whisked away to the Island.
-This was to allow the judges to make their decision and to film the comments.
-We were not permitted to hear what they were saying.
+I managed to see the artists on either side of me before being whisked away to the island.
+While we were exploring, the judges could come to a decision and film comments which we were not permitted to hear.

-Throughout the day we’d been doing “Vox pops” – interviews where you talk to the camera.
+Throughout the day we had been doing "Vox pops" - interviews where you talk to the camera.

-A production assistant asks you a question which you then answer, including the question but not looking at the camera, Sometimes it was hard to keep a straight face as various sound engineers and lighting men tried to hold their equipment close enough to work but not in shot.
-It was a bit like watching attempts to break the “How many can you cram into a telephone box” record. or maybe a scene from a cartoon.
+A production assistant asks you a question which you then answer, including the question but not looking at the camera.
+Sometimes keeping a straight face was challenging as various sound engineers and lighting men held their equipment close enough to work but not in shot.
+It was a bit like watching attempts to break the “How many can you cram into a telephone box?” record or maybe a cartoon scene.

 We all did them.
-In the morning it had been “How we felt about getting through?”, “What we were worried about?”
+In the morning the questions were: “How do you feel about getting through?” and “What are you worried about?”

-Now it was “How did we think we had done?”
-What would we spend the money on if we won?
-What did we think of the other Artists’ pieces?
+Now it was “How do you think you have done?”
+What would you spend the money on if you win?
+What did you think of the other artists’ pieces?

-There was a lot of hanging around to take pics.
+And of course…there was a lot of hanging around taking pics.

-We stood, motionless in a line for what seemed an eternity while the camera did a panning shot.
-Eventually the judges decision were announced, and the three shortlisted artists stepped forward.
+We stood.
+Motionless in a line.
+It seemed an eternity while the camera did a panning shot.
+Eventually the judges decision ‘was announced, and the three shortlisted artists stepped forward.
 Those of us not selected shook hands with Joan Bakewell and Frank Skinner before being led away from the judging area.

 In the beautiful grounds of Scotney Castle in baking sun.
 It’s a hard life!

-Finally we were called back and the Heat Winner was announced.
-Howard Weaver.
+Finally we were called and the Heat Winner was announced, Howard Weaver.

 What did I think of the winning piece?